The ultimate guide to landing pages

 All of your landing page copywriting should emphasize the benefits of your lead magnet.
 What will they get from you?
 You want to present your customer’s problem and emphasize how your offering solves that problem.
 You also want to highlight how your product or service solves that problem better than your competitors do.

 Your landing page should focus on answering the question: what is our unique selling proposition (USP)?
 You may want to create a phrase or two that addresses this question and reiterate it throughout the landing page.
-Consistency and uniformity of messaging is key to conversion.
+Consistent messaging is key to conversion.

 Here are a few essentials for writing high-performing copy:

-Clarity: You want to cut out the fluff and focus on precise language that enhances your offering.
-Web users are in a hurry so you need to be clear and concise in order to keep them engaged.
+Clarity: Cut out the fluff and focus on precise language that enhances your offering.
+Web users are in a hurry, so be clear and concise to keep them engaged.

 Urgency & scarcity: Instill a sense of urgency so that your page visitors feel compelled to take action now for fear of missing out later.